U.S. anti-drug efforts in West Africa may expand to protect wildlife

 The anti-trafficking effort was launched in 2011 with the cooperation of Colombia, Brazil and five Western European nations - United Kingdom, France, Spain Germany and Portugal - along with an array of U.S. law enforcement agencies.

-The program, which has so far cost around $100 million, has helped draft laws and regulations, as well as share financial intelligence, such as identifying suspicious transactions and unexplained sums of money.
+The programme, which has so far cost around $100 million, has helped draft laws and regulations, as well as share financial intelligence, such as identifying suspicious transactions and unexplained sums of money.

 The focus has been on stemming the flow of narcotics.
 Drug traffickers, frustrated by anti-drug efforts focused on North and South America, are seen to have shifted their operations through parts of West Africa, and countries like Guinea Bissau.